MarkFicht/css-fun/README.md

 [DEMO](https://markficht.github.io/css-fun/)

-This repo is a collection of different styles and 3D animations.
-At this moment I have 3 things here: simple logo, 3D moving cube, 3D future gallery
+This repo is a collection of different styles and 3D animations.<br/> At this moment I have 3 things here: simple logo, 3D moving cube, 3D future gallery

 ### Installation and configuration

 You need nothing install, to see the effects.
-You can open this project with index.html
+You can open this project in:  `build/index.html`

 If u want to make changes, then must:
 - instal Node.js -> [NodeJS](https://nodejs.org/en/)
-- open folder with all files, and open your command prompt.
-Next, write: npm run build
+- open folder with all files, and open your command prompt.<br/>
+Next:
+- If you want create build: `npm run build`
+- If you want to view changes live: `npm start` OR `npm run start`

 ## Built of ...